BAR AT JUNEBUG, NEW ORLEANS

 CHASE HALL GIFTS THE MET WITH BLACK PANTHERS NEWSPAPER COLLECTION

 Artist Chase Hall shared on his IG yesterday that he gifted his collection of 238 Black Panther newspapers to the Met.
 The first time I read a copy of one of those papers, I was an undergrad at UCLA in an Afro American Studies course where a former Panther visited our class.
-Chase made the donation (one he’s been working on since he was a teen) as advocacy for the “vital history” of the Panthers, and to further the efforts of Met curators Akili Tommasino and Allie Rudnick in celebrating Emory Douglas, the Panthers’ minister of culture.
+Chase made the donation (he’s been working on the archive since he was a teen) as advocacy for the “vital history” of the Panthers, and to further the efforts of Met curators Akili Tommasino and Allie Rudnick in celebrating Emory Douglas, the Panthers’ minister of culture.
 (I had the pleasure of interviewing Douglas while working on the Black Power Kitchen cookbook, in the chapter on rebellion.)

 I’m fortunate that Chase and I have crossed paths, including one memorable car ride during which I had the esteemed pleasure of introducing him to the ‘90s R&B trio, Brownstone.
 Artists must have range y'all!
 It’s inspiring to see his practice converge in such a material way.
 In his IG caption he wrote, “The possibility of a more equitable world is all around us and we must never lose sight of the ones who laid the bricks we stand on and better yet take time to analyze how they are laid to cultivate a more sturdy footing moving forward.”